 So which shoes are best for profits?
-Generally, the top 3 types of shoes according to Statistic Brain are men’s athletic shoes at 20% of the market share, followed by women’s casual shoes at 17%, and women’s dress shoes at 13%.
+Generally, the top 3 types of shoes are men’s athletic shoes, women’s casual shoes, and women’s dress shoes.

 But these are broad categories with many styles to choose from.
 So how do you narrow it down?
-The best way is to do some simple market research using a tool such as the SaleHoo Lab.
+The best way is to do some simple market research is to use a tool such as the SaleHoo Labs.

 SaleHoo’s Market Research Lab shows you which products are currently selling well.
-You can select shoes in the main menu and filter the results to find the best high-selling, low-competition options.
+You can select 'clothing shoes and jewelry' as a category and browse through the results to find the best high-selling, low-competition options.

 A little background research like this can help you to make a more informed decision about your market before you buy up a whole bunch of stock.

 How to buy shoes in bulk for resale

 Step 1: Find cheap shoes online for resale